5Noxi/win-config/system/desc.md

 Enables detailed messages at restart, shut down, sign out, and sign in, which can be helpful.

 "Verbose status messages can be very helpful when debugging or troubleshooting certain Windows problems, including slow startup, shutdown, logon, or logoff behavior.
-If your Windows is just not shutting down, verbose status messages may tell you where exactly or at which stage it is getting ‘stuck’."
+If your Windows is just not shutting down, verbose status messages may tell you where exactly or at which stage it is getting ‘stuck'."

 > https://www.thewindowsclub.com/enable-verbose-status-message-windows